IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-36.md

     - Namespace: noi
 - PARAMETERS
     - spec.imageCatalog: icr.io/cpopen/ibm-operator-catalog:latest
-    - spec.storageClass: rook-cephfs  *(you must update this value to be the RWX storage class that is being used in your environment, check it with `oc get sc` command.)*
+    - spec.storageClass: rook-cephfs  *(you must update this value to be the RWX storage class that is being used in your environment.
+You can find this by running the command `oc get sc`.)*
-    - spec.storageClassLargeBlock: rook-cephfs  *(you must update this value to be the RWO storage class that is being used in your environment, check it with `oc get sc` command.)*
+    - spec.storageClassLargeBlock: rook-cephfs  *(you must update this value to be the RWO storage class that is being used in your environment.
+You can find this by running the command `oc get sc`.)*
     - spec.eventManager.version: 1.6.6
     - spec.eventManager.clusterDomain: <domain_name>
     - spec.eventManager.channel: v1.10